Last Updated on February 28, 2023 by Jeremy

 But beyond simply learning about a new-to-us cuisine in advance, we loved how African Cuisine's online menu included pictures of every dish as this allowed us to get an idea of what the items were like and for portion planning as well (the in-restaurant menu is much more limited in this regard).

-During our first visit, we crafted a meal with a meat pie, joll of rice, chicken wings in red sauce, amala (yam flour roll), and gbegiri (bean stew) as a means to try a bit from the various sections of the menu.
+During our first visit, we crafted a meal with a meat pie, joll of rice (spelling as listed on the menu- jollof rice is the typical name), chicken wings in red sauce, amala (yam flour roll), and gbegiri (bean stew) as a means to try a bit from the various sections of the menu.

 The meat pie was a solidly sized hand pie full of ground beef, potato, vegetables, and spices with a nicely baked exterior.
 We appreciated the rich spices in this one and it really set the stage for the spices that were to follow in our following dishes.
 While you could easily order one pie per person and be happy (two would be a solid lunch outright), it was also big enough that we could split one for a few bites each.

 The amala and gbegiri were two dishes that we decided to pair together as yam roll was a perfect vehicle for dipping into the stew.
 The flour roll was quite chewy, sticky even, and somewhat neutral in flavor (lighter hints of yam than we expected) but allowed for the richly flavored stew to shine through with every bite.
 This one was richly spiced, had a lot of complexity going on, and was perhaps our favorite item of the meal.